Also known as: Calcium-alkali syndrome, Cope syndrome, Burnett syndrome or Hypercalcemia

 Contact your health care provider if:

-If you use antacids often, don't drink large amounts of milk, and tell your doctor about any digestive problems.
+If you use calcium-containing antacids often, tell your doctor about digestive problems.
 If you are trying to prevent osteoporosis, do not take more than 1.5 grams of calcium per day unless instructed by your medical provider.